-Reviewed by Peter Reason
+Review by Peter Reason

 A natural history, Tim Flannery tells us, encompasses both the natural and the human worlds.
 This book attends to three big questions: How was Europe formed?
 How was its extraordinary history discovered?
 And why did Europe become so important in the world?
 Flannery—palaeontologist, explorer, conservationist with a wider range of interests—is well equipped to answer these questions.
 I had got a lot from his earlier book, Here on Earth, a twin biography of the planet and the human race, and looked forward to this new book eagerly.

 Modern Europe is scarcely a continent, more of an appendage at the western end of Eurasia.
-But it is identifiable through its rocks and layers of prehistoric remains, from which we have learned that it began as an island archipelago when continental plates slid across the globe.
-Its conception involved the geological interactions of Asia, Africa and North America.
+But it is identifiable through its rocks and layers of prehistoric remains, from which we have learned that it began as an island archipelago when continental plates slide across the globe.
+Its conception involved the geological interactions of Asia, Africa, and North America.
 Through its history it has been a bridge between these landmasses, and so a place where evolution of life has proceeded rapidly.
 This book tells the story of the evolution of Europe from archipelago to landmass: its unique flora and fauna, the impact of ice ages, the impact of humans from 38,000 years ago into the future.
-And it tells some of the stories of the discovery of this natural history, of the chance discoveries and scientific studies that have led to our present understanding.
+And it tells some of the stories of the discovery of this natural history, of the chance discoveries and scientific studies that lead to our present understanding.

 This is inevitably a story of the evolution and extinction of species of which readers have no direct experience.
 They often have obscure names that refer to where or by whom they were discovered.
 The timescale is boggling to the non-specialist, the terms used odd: the epochs of the Cenozoic era—the ‘Age of Mammals’—seem to have quite scientific names, until one learns that literal translation reveals them as Palaeocene, ‘old-new’; through Miocene, ‘less-new’; to Pleistocene, ‘most-new’ and Holocene ‘whole-new’.
 It’s all rather difficult to get a grip on.

 A second theme is the significance of hybrids in the origination of species: indeed, ‘the continent’s most characteristic species, including its largest wild animals, are hybrids’.
 We are often drawn to disparage hybrids as ‘bastards’ or ‘mongrels’, to think of pure types as somehow ‘winning’ the evolutionary contest.
 This shows more about our culturally derived perspectives.
-In her book The Symbiotic Planet biologist Lyn Margulis showed that evolution is actually more cooperative than competitive, that major evolutionary developments came about through symbiosis.
-Hybridization is another version of such a collaborative process, vital to evolutionary success through sharing beneficial genes.
+In her book The Symbiotic Planet biologist Lyn Margulis showed that evolution actually more cooperative than competitive, that major evolutionary developments came about through symbiosis.
+Hybridization another version of such a collaborative process, vital to evolutionary success through sharing beneficial genes.
 The European edible frog is a hybrid; the wisent, Europe’s largest surviving mammal, evolved through hybridization of bison and aurochs; polar bears hybridize with brown bears, the three living and three extinct species of elephant show extensive interbreeding.
 Species are not fixed, but permeable.

-While Europe: a Natural History is full of information and probably as up-to-date as possible, its drawback is its extraordinary scope.
+While Europe: a natural history is full of information and probably as up-to-date as possible, its drawback is its extraordinary scope.
 It flashes with occasional brilliance, as would be expected from an author of Flannery’s background and reputation.
 However, the storyline offered in the introduction, of Europe as an evolutionary crossroads of the world, is not articulated as fully as one would hope.

 Peter Reason is a writer who links the tradition of travel and nature writing with the ecological predicament of our time.
-His book In Search of Grace: An Ecological Pilgrimage was published in 2017 by Earth Books.
-His previous book Spindrift: A Wilderness Pilgrimage at Sea is published by Jessica Kingsley.
-Find Peter at www.peterreason.eu, and on Twitter @peterreason
+He writes a regular column in Resurgence & Ecologist, and has contributed to EarthLines, GreenSpirit, Zoomorphic, LossLit, The Island Review, and The Clearing.
+His book In Search of Grace was published in 2017 by Earth Books.
+His previous book Spindrift: A wilderness pilgrimage at sea is published by Jessica Kingsley.
+Find Peter at peterreason.net, and on Twitter @peterreason.